pulumi/deploy-demos/docs/api-docs.md

 ## Preview Access

 Currently, the APIs that power Deployments are gated behind a `/preview` url.
-You'll need to make sure that your org has been granted access to these APIs.
-Right now the `pulumi` org has been granted, so any projects in that org should work.
-If you need additional access, please reach out to the team in the [#pulumi-deploy-beta] channel in the Pulumi Community Slack.
+You'll need to make sure that your org has been granted access to these APIs, please reach out to the team in the [#pulumi-deploy-beta] channel in the Pulumi Community Slack with any issues or questions.

 ## Create a Deployment